uikit/uikit-site/docs/pages/link.md

 ## Link Muted

-If you want the link to a apply a muted instead of the default link color, just add the `.uk-link-muted` class to the anchor element or the parent element.
+The [Base component](base.md) determines the default link color.
+If you want the link to a apply a muted style instead, just add the `.uk-link-muted` class to the anchor element.

 ```html
 <a class="uk-link-muted" href=""></a>
 ```

+You can also add the class to a parent element and it will be applied to all `<a>` elements inside it.

 ```example
 <div class="uk-margin-small">